About Us

 Deschampsia Meadow

-This garden is located in and around the lower nursery area and parking lot and is a minimalistic matrix-type planting that strives to mimic a meadow or other type of open habitat such as prairie or steppe (or roadside), both dominated by grasses and forbs.
-The planting is largely dominated by the Deschampsia caespitosa cultivar ‘Bronzeschlier’, a native ornamental grass, from which emerge the perennials Rudbeckia maxima and Parthenium integrifolium, among others.
+This garden is located in and around the lower nursery area and parking lot and is a minimalistic matrix-type planting that mimics a meadow or other type of open habitat such as prairie or steppe (or roadside), both dominated by grasses and forbs.
+The planting is largely dominated by the Deschampsia caespitosa cultivar ‘Bronzeschlier’, a native ornamental grass, from which emerge the perennials Rudbeckia maxima Digitalis ferruginea, among others.

 Carex Woodland Meadow

 This garden is located in the upper nursery area and is yet another example of a matrix-type planting but for dry semi-shade.
 Here Carex muskingumensis, an ornamental sedge native to the Great Lakes region, is the primary matrix plant that creates the woodland meadow-like feel.
 Species of Carex are particularly reliable and effective when put to this use.
-Under the part-shade (and roots) of a giant red oak, in well-drained silt loam soil, we are challenged to make a shade garden for our times.
-One that is beautifully adapted to our increasingly dry summers and the ubiquity of shade that prevails in heavily forested Maine – and that remains attractive through the seasons.
+Under the part-shade (and roots) of a giant red oak, in well-drained silt loam soil, we are challenged to make a shade garden for our times, one that is adapted to our increasingly dry summers, the ubiquity of shade that prevails in heavily forested Maine, and remains attractive through the seasons.
 So many beautiful native woodland species from around the world are spring-flowering ephemeral plants of moist humus-rich soils, which unfortunately in midcoast Maine, are becoming a rarity.
-In our ongoing trials with this difficult garden location, we have discovered that many of the best plants for this site are native – plants such as Geranium maculatum ‘Alba’, and Gillenia trifoliata.
-Combined with other tough non-native plants such as Hellebore, Hosta, and large structural clumps of the grass Spodiopogin sibiricus, the garden has become a unique example of how planting can be made to fit these conditions, albeit in a minimalist fashion.
-A sitting area in the middle of this meadow overlooks the wild meadows which are the foreground of the Cathance River wetland.
+In our ongoing trials with this difficult garden location, we have discovered that many of the best plants for this site are native – plants such as Geranium maculatum, Gillenia trifoliata, and Smilicina racemosa.
+Combined with other tough non-native plants such as Hellebore, Hosta, and the large structural clumps of the grass Spodiopogin sibiricus, the garden has become a unique example.
+A sitting area in the middle of this meadow overlooks the wild meadows which are the foreground to the Cathance River wetland.

 Nature Walk

-For those with an interest in nature study or just wanting to take a walk, a mown path provides an opportunity to explore the fields and edges of the designated conservation land that surrounds the nursery and the Cathance River.
+For those interested in nature study or just wanting to take a walk, a mown path provides an opportunity to explore the fields and edges of the designated conservation land surrounding the nursery and the Cathance River.
 In mid-summer one may find the less common Plantathera lacera or Smilax herbacea hiding amongst the grasses, and much more likely the ubiquitous yet attractive non-natives Trifolium pratense, Ranunculus acris, and Chrysanthemum leucanthemum.
 Bluebirds, bobolinks, tree and barn swallows, and a nesting pair of bald eagles are species of birds often seen utilizing and nesting in or around the fields.
-From here the very adventurous may make their way onto the abandoned railway bed and walk along and through the middle of the wetland and riparian areas adjoining the river where a whole other mix of native plants occurs to be viewed up close – Eupatorium, Lobelia, Lysimachia, and Lilium canadense to name a few.
+From here the very adventurous may make their way onto the abandoned railroad bed and walk along and through the middle of the wetland and riparian areas adjoining the river where a whole other mix of native plants occurs and may be viewed up close – Eupatorium, Lobelia, Lysimachia, and Lilium canadense to name a few.